Escape From Tomorrow (2013) – Film Review

 Gravity (2013) – Film Review

-A survival drama set almost entirely in the unfathomable abyss of outer-space, 2013’s ‘Gravity’ is equal parts tense and beautiful.
-Taking over four years to produce and winning numerous Oscars back in 2014 for everything from its effects to its cinematography to its sound editing, ‘Gravity’ serves as not only the long-awaited follow-up to director Alfonso Cuarón’s previous sci-fi film: ‘Children of Men,’ but also as one of the most immersive films to ever take place in the inhospitable vacuum of space.
+A survival drama set almost entirely in the unfathomable abyss of outer space, 2013’s ‘Gravity’ is equal parts tense and beautiful.
+Taking over four years to produce and winning numerous Oscars back in 2014 for everything from its effects to its cinematography to its sound editing, ‘Gravity’ serves as not only the long-awaited follow-up to director Alfonso Cuarón’s previous sci-fi film; ‘Children of Men,’ but also as one of the most immersive films to ever take place in the hostile, inhospitable vacuum of space.

-With around 80% of the film being shot on a green-screen or consisting of CGI, there were plenty of opportunities for the performances throughout ‘Gravity’ to be underwhelming.
-And yet, this is not the case, as Sandra Bullock and George Clooney both give brilliant performances here, with Bullock in particular impressing not only due her acting chops, but also her memorisation skills.
-As with Alfonso Cuarón bringing his signature lengthy takes into ‘Gravity,’ Bullock had to memorise long combinations of precise movements in order to hit her marks for each shot, often even having to coordinate her movements with those of the wire-rig and the camera, which is no easy task.
+With around 80% of the film being shot on a green screen or consisting of CGI, there were plenty of opportunities for the performances throughout ‘Gravity’ to be underwhelming.
+And, yet, this is not the case, as Sandra Bullock and George Clooney both give brilliant performances here, with Bullock in particular impressing not only due to her acting chops, but also her memorisation skills, as with Alfonso Cuarón bringing his signature lengthy takes into ‘Gravity,’ Bullock had to memorise long combinations of precise movements in order to hit her marks for each shot, often even having to coordinate her movements with those of the wire rig and the camera, which is no easy task.

-Brimming with many, many stunning shots in addition to the previously mentioned one takes.
-‘Gravity’s cinematography by Emmanuel Lubezki rarely ceases to amaze, as the film wastes no time in capturing the audience’s attention by jumping straight into the story with its opening scene, which begins with the camera traveling from an establishing shot of Earth over to ‘Dr. Stone’ detaching from a structure all without a single cut, which in total, lasts around twelve and a half minutes.
+Brimming with many, many stunning shots, in addition to the previously mentioned one-takes.
+‘Gravity’s cinematography by Emmanuel Lubezki rarely ceases to amaze, as the film wastes no time in capturing the audience’s attention by jumping straight into the story with its opening scene, which begins with the camera travelling from an establishing shot of Earth over to ‘Dr. Stone’ detaching from a structure all without a single cut, which in total, lasts around twelve and a half minutes.
 That being only one aspect of the impressive camerawork ‘Gravity’ displays, another being the film’s excellent use of P.O.V. shots which place the audience directly into ‘Dr. Stone’s space suit, further adding to the film’s tense atmosphere.
-Furthermore, all of the film’s cinematography is greatly elevated by the magnificent lighting, editing, and CG effects which back it up.
+Furthermore, all of the film’s cinematography is greatly elevated by the magnificent lighting, editing and CG effects, which back it up.

-As a result of: ‘Gravity’s realistic approach, for a large majority of the film’s nighty-nine-minute runtime there is little sound heard aside from dialogue, this places a lot of pressure onto the film’s original score by Steven Price, which luckily, manages to strike the perfect balance between terror and wonder.
-As tracks like ‘Above Earth,’ ‘Debris,’ and ‘Don’t Let Go’ push the score into becoming a remarkable exploration of the absolute isolationism of outer-space.
-Gradually building-up with pulsing electronic beats and gloomy vocals, until it eventually expands in intensity and volume alike, capturing the fear of what lies beyond the stars just as it does with the beauty.
+As a result of ‘Gravity’s realistic approach, for a large majority of the film’s ninety-nine-minute runtime there is little sound heard aside from dialogue, this places a lot of pressure on the film’s original score by Steven Price, which luckily, manages to strike the perfect balance between terror and wonder, as tracks, like ‘Above Earth,’ ‘Debris,’ and ‘Don’t Let Go,’ push the score into becoming a remarkable exploration of the absolute isolationism of outer space.
+Gradually building up with pulsing electronic beats and gloomy vocals, until it eventually expands in intensity and volume, capturing the fear of what lies beyond the stars just as it does with the beauty.

-In conclusion, whilst ‘Gravity’ may not live-up to the immensely positive reviews its received in recent years, it is still a captivating piece of science fiction and a true marvel of filmmaking.
-It’s just for me personally, I find the actual filmmaking process and behind-the-scenes material of: ‘Gravity’ far more interesting than the story itself, perhaps that’s due to its underdeveloped characters or another element entirely.
-Regardless, I feel even with its issues, ‘Gravity’ will remain a testament as to what can truly be achieved with modern technology when it comes to film.
-Final Rating: high 7/10.
+In summary, whilst ‘Gravity’ may not live up to the immensely positive reviews it has received in recent years, it is still a captivating piece of science fiction and a true marvel of filmmaking.
+It’s just for me personally, I find the actual filmmaking process and behind-the-scenes material of ‘Gravity’ far more interesting than the story itself, perhaps that’s due to its underdeveloped characters or another element entirely.
+Regardless, I feel even with its issues, ‘Gravity’ will remain a testament to what can truly be achieved with modern technology when it comes to film.
+Final Rating: 7/10.

 gravity_xxlg